Settings can be accessed via the button in the upper right corner of Endpoints -> Readiness page.

 Notes -

 - If you don't have the exact CIDR block for any site you can put 0.0.0.0/0 but JetPatch will not detect situations when endpoints are communicating like they are located in a different site.
-For example - JetPatch will have a ready state for an RHEL8 EP from site B that configured to work with repositories A and B (although it should communicate to the repository D)
+For example - JetPatch will have a ready state for an RHEL8 EP from site B that is configured to work with repositories A and B (although it should communicate to repository D)

 - JetPatch assumes that the repositories (A, B, C, D, and E) should be enabled.
 JetPatch ignores disabled repositories.